Better clinical data

 Pricing is per provider on a monthly usage basis.
-While audio/video calls to patients are priced at $3 per call, remote patient monitoring of diet, vitals, and medication adherence is set at $1 per patient per month
+While audio/video calls to patients are priced at $3 per call, remote patient monitoring and behavioral health integration is set at $1 each per patient per month

 Audio & Video Calls

 > 100 Patients monitored

 |Real-time video calling||As easy as facetiming from anywhere you are to a patient you know.|